thriveweb/deking-new/content/services/diy-kitset-decks.md

       Description’ below to see a list of things included in the kit.
 All kits come with necessary materials as well as an instructional DVD to help you put together the deck properly.
 Make sure you have all the necessary tools to build it.
 For product enquires please contact us.
-See the price of our DIY Deck.
-Category: DIY Decking Kits
+See the estimated price below of our DIY Deck.
     title: 5m x 4m DIY Deck
   - description: >-
       DeKing Decks can design and build the perfect timber deck to suit your